mwdavids/Academic-Website/README.md

 # Academic Website

-This is where I store the files associated with my academic website, pages.ucsd.edu/~mwdavids/
+This is where I store the files associated with my academic website, [This link [pages.ucsd.edu/~mwdavids]( pages.ucsd.edu/~mwdavids)